Ciro16/tienda_camisetas/README.md

-# Tienda de Camisetas 👕
+# T-shirt shop 👕

-La finalidad de este proyecto es desarrollar una tienda de ropa con todas las funcionalidades para su compra.
-Desde el control de usuarios, gestion de los productos por parte del administrador, registro, pasando por añadir camisetas al carrito, hasta finalizar la compra.
+The purpose of this project is to develop a clothing store with all the functionalities for your purchase.
+From user control, management of products by the administrator, registration, through adding t-shirts to the cart, to finalize the purchase.

-## Comenzando 🚀
+## Starting 🚀

-Estas instrucciones te permitirán obtener una copia del proyecto en funcionamiento en tu máquina local para propósitos de desarrollo y pruebas.
+These instructions will allow you to get a working copy of the project on your local machine for development and testing purposes.

-## Instalación 🔧
+## Installation 🔧

-- Clonar el repositorio en tu disco local ⬇️
+- Clone the repository on your local disk ⬇️
-- Al clonar el proyecto debes guardarlo en la carpeta raiz de tu servidor local.
+- When cloning the project you must save it in the root folder of your local server.
-- Buscar el archivo llamado database.sql en la raiz del proyecto, el cual deberás de ejecutar su contenido en la base de datos MySQL.
-Este archivo creará la base de datos, tablas y registros de prueba iniciales.
+- Find the file called database.sql in the root of the project, which you will have to execute its contents in the MySQL database.
+This file will create the initial test database, tables, and records.
-- Existe un usuario administrador ya creado para la gestion de la tienda
+- There is an administrator user already created for the management of the store
   - user: admin@admin.com
   - pass: admin
-- Levanta tu local server y prueba 😊
+- Raise your local server and try 😊

-## Construido con 🛠
+## Built with 🛠

 - PHP 7
 - HTML5, CSS3
 - MySQL

-## Licencia 📄
+## License 📄

-Este proyecto está bajo la Licencia (MIT)
+This project is under License (MIT)